pingram3030/bashenv/lib/README.md

 Some functions, aliases, etc. I do not want to be version controlled.
 Those private libraries reside in the $PWD/private dir.

-## state.sh

-As time marches on git repos may be added or removed, so I need to track state of things; this is primarily used by `complete.sh`.